Rafajel29/IDD-Fa18-Lab1/README.md

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

 I changed the LED pin from pin 9 to pin 11 on which my LED was connected.
+So I changed int led = 9; to int led = 11;

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**